Branch Office formation

 Is the branch subject to VAT?

-Only for the services executed in Serbia , connected to Serbia or for the goods imported to Serbia.
+Only for import, services executed in Serbia and services related to Serbia.

 How long does the branch deletion process takes?